Skip to main content

 Unified Design Language

-Consolidating EVERFI's platform and product design systems with a shared design languageContext
+Consolidating Everfi's platform & product design systems into a shared design language

-In late 2021, it became clear that EVERFI's products lacked a cohesive identity and experience; they looked like (and were) built by different teams.
+In late 2021, it became clear that Everfi's products lacked a cohesive identity and experience; they looked like (and were) built by different teams.

 The journey from website → platform → product ping-ponged users from one interface to another, undermining the experience for admins, teachers, and learners.
 So we set out to define a singular point of view re: how an Everfi product should look, feel, and behave, and to codify it in a new shared design language.